Biology (BI)

 BI103 General Biology 4 credits (3 lec, 3 lab hrs/wk)

 A three (3) term sequence course, satisfies requirement for non-biological science pre-professional students.
 Surveys biological principles applied to plants and animals, from cellular level to ecological level of organization.
-General Biology attemps to convey to the student an appreciation of the most important aspects of life on earth.
+General Biology attempts to convey to the student an appreciation of the most important aspects of life on earth.

 This course may be taken 1 time for credit.